Mongrel.io User Documentation

 -

-quote: Character used to wrap field values that contain special characters like delimiters or line breaks.
+quote: Character used to wrap field values containing special characters.
 Defaults to double quote (

 quoteColumns: Controls which data columns get quoted.
 Set to